Services

 PCT Patent Application

-This is the most convenient route if a patent applicant is trying to protect his invention in multiple countries as large numbers of countries are currently signatories to this treaty.
+This is the most convenient route if a patent applicant is trying to protect their invention in multiple countries as large numbers of countries are currently signatories to this treaty.
 PCT requires the filing of an international patent application within 12 months from the date of the local/domestic patent application from which priority is to be claimed.
-If the international application is filed within 12 months from the date of priority, the applicant gets a minimum of 30 months to decide whether he wants to enter other countries as a national phase or not.
+If the international application is filed within 12 months from the date of priority, the applicant gets a minimum of 30 months to decide whether to enter national phases in other countries or not.
 An additional advantage of PCT is the International Search Report which the PCT impaneled Search Authority provides a detailed opinion on the patentability of the invention disclosed in the PCT application.
 To enter India as a national phase, a period of 31 months is available.
-PCT applications can directly be filed without claiming any priority from domestic or local applications.
-The International application can be filed directly and in case of claiming priority from local applications, international patent applications have to be filed within 12 months from the date of filing the local application.
+PCT applications can also be filed without claiming any priority from domestic or local applications.
+The International application can be filed directly and in case of claiming priority from local applications, the international patent applications have to be filed within 12 months from the date of filing the local application.
 In some cases, if this timeline is missed, priority can be restored.

 Filing

 The filing in the RO must be done within 12 months from filing the local application.
-The application filed is called an International Patent Application or simply, PCT Application
+The application filed is called an International Patent Application or simply, a PCT Application.

 International Search